dali-lab/dali-museum-admin-dashboard/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-### `yarn run lint`
+### `npm run lint`

 ESLint is set up in this project.
-To keep code clean, always remember to run `yarn run lint` and fix any lint problems before merging into master.
+To keep code clean, always remember to run `npm run lint` and fix any lint problems before merging into master.

 ## Deployment
 [Where is the app deployed? i.e. Expo, Surge, TestFlight etc.]